 - a description of the typical “skills, knowledge and abilities” of the occupation;

 - the framework training curriculum for the in-company training and

 - the requirements for the examination at the competent body.

 The training regulation is a framework document which applies to the in-company training and gives orientation for the school-based teaching.
 The contents are matched with the framework curricula for the vocational part-time schools.

 The trade associations, the employers’ umbrella organisations, the trade unions or the Federal Institute for Vocational Education and Training (BIBB) usually initiate the renewal of an existing training occupation or the creation of a new training occupation.
-The decision is taken by the competent Federal Ministry in coordination with the federal states after consulting all stakeholders.
-The BIBB will often first issue a position statement or – especially in the case of a major reform project – carry out a research project to evaluate the existing training occupation or to assess the demand for a new training occupation.
+The decision is taken by the competent Federal Ministry in coordination with the Federal States after consulting all stakeholders.

-The elaboration of a new or modernized training regulation is a regulated procedure involving the federal government, the state governments, employers, trade unions and vocational education researchers.
+The elaboration of a new or modernized training regulation is a regulated procedure involving the Federal Government, the state governments, employers and trade unions.
 The outlines are developed in the BIBB together with experts from the relevant occupations who are delegated by the employers and trade unions (see Involvement of Social Partners).
 Training regulations are issued for recognised training occupations by the relevant ministry, usually the Federal Ministry for Economic Affairs and Energy (BMWi), in agreement with the Federal Ministry of Education and Research (BMBF).
 They contain minimum standards for the in-company part of initial vocational education and training.